 Getting to our first stop in Belize, we were able to see first hand how the chicken buses operated.
 Our bags were thrown in the back, on top of the seats (& sometimes people), the heat in the bus was outrageous, the seats were barely attached and there were numerous poles poking around in the bus.
 2 buses, 3 taxis & 1 ferry later we reached the heavenly island of Caye Caulker, 45 minutes north-northeast of Belize City.

 Note: If you plan to head to Belize from Chetumal in Mexico, do yourself a favour and take the Belize Water Taxi directly to Caye Caulker and you will avoid 4 hours of transport for a slight increase in cost.
 Unfortunately, our tour didn’t include this so we went the long way around, though it was an experience.

 Our time on the island, even though it was nowhere near long enough, was spent purely relaxing alongside the very relaxed Belizean locals.
 There was nowhere we had to be or anything we had to see.

-The Belizean people are so chilled and friendly, the roads were made from sand, there were no cars in sight, only golf buggys or bicycles, there were more people without shoes on than you saw with, the houses, restaurants and bars were so colorful and of course there was a decent amount of places to eat and drink… what more could you want?
+The Belizean people are so chilled and friendly, the roads were made from sand, there were no cars in sight, only golf buggies or bicycles, there were more people without shoes on than you saw with, the houses, restaurants and bars were so colorful and of course there was a decent amount of places to eat and drink… what more could you want?
 Ah, beautiful crystal clear water surrounding the island, you got that too!